maazshahbaz/Rowan-Context-Error-Rate-Deliverables/README.md

 # FAA Context Error Rate

-This repository contains code for computing the **FAA Context Error Rate (CER)** — a domain-specific metric designed to assess the **operational impact** of transcription errors in Air Traffic Control (ATC) communication. --- In addition, we provide - we have the code of a prompt tuned llm that gives a scoring to the transcriptions.
+This repository contains code for computing the **FAA Context Error Rate (CER)** — a domain-specific metric designed to assess the **operational impact** of transcription errors in Air Traffic Control (ATC) communication.
+In addition to our CER implementation, we include a prompt-tuned LLM evaluation pipeline that provides detailed scoring and categorization of transcription errors based on their operational significance.

 For the CER, we are using a **Meta LLaMA-3 70B Instruct** model and few-shot prompting.
 The system compares **reference transcriptions** with **ASR-generated outputs** to evaluate if transcription differences affect critical ATC semantics such as altitudes, headings, or instructions.